tj-murphy/water-pump-functionality/README.md

 Acknowledgements:
 -
-This project was completed as part of the COMP4030 module at the University of Nottingham by Timothy Murphy, Nicholas Fruin, and Digvijay Kasana.
+This project was completed as part of the COMP4030 module at the University of Nottingham.
 Special thanks to the professors and peers for their support and guidance.

 License:
 -